- Visit the picturesque beach side village of Penneshaw

 - 1 Breakfast, 2 lunches and 1 dinner

 - National Park entry fees

-After breakfast our wildlife adventure continues!
-In the cooler morning weather, we can hike one of the many walking trails on the island where you can watch kangaroos hopping about the bush, koalas nesting in their favourite gum trees and possibly, spot a shy echidna shuffling past.
+After breakfast your wildlife adventure continues!
+In the cooler morning weather, you can hike one of the many walking trails on the island where you can watch kangaroos hopping about the bush, koalas nesting in their favourite gum trees and possibly, spot a shy echidna shuffling past.
 In the summer months we spend some time swimming and snorkelling in search of the elusive leafy sea dragon which resides off the coast.
 You can laze about Vivonne Bay, Hanson Bay, Stokes Bay or one of the other superb beach spots with their pristine sand and clear water, or alternatively you can follow the nearby trail along the beach and river to search for more wildlife.

 The action packed afternoon starts with sand-boarding down the Little Sahara dunes.
-We leisurely paddle with kayaks along the Harriet River, but if you do crave something more adventurous, quad-biking along rocky paths through dense scrub is an optional extra.
+You'll leisurely paddle with kayaks along the Harriet River, but if you do crave something more adventurous, quad-biking along rocky paths through dense scrub is an optional extra.

 Pick ups from Adelaide from 5:30am and Glenelg at 6:30am